 Startup Validation term

-Willingness to pay: meaning, examples, and AI prompt use.
+Willingness to pay: meaning, examples, and expert terminology.

 Tests whether the pain is strong enough that a real buyer would spend money, time, or political capital.